briansimiyuj/doctor-appointment-app/README.md

           a.
 Set the appointment to reject state to null
           b.
 Set the modal visibility state to false

+      *Reschedule Appointment Function*

+      Reschedule appointment function will open a modal to confirm the rescheduling of the appointment.

+        1. Create a state for appointment to reschedule and initialize it to null
+        2. Create states for modal visibility, new date and new time and initialize them to false and an empty string respectively
+        3. Create a function to open the modal which takes the appointment to reschedule as a parameter
+          a.
+Initialize the new date and new time states to the appointment date and time respectively
+          b.
+Set the modal visibility state to true
+          c.
+Set the appointment to reschedule state to the appointment parameter

     ### Modal Context